Lovedeepmann/Data-Visualization-/README.md

-#  Bitcoin Cryptocurrency Prices Data-Visulization
+#  Bitcoin Cryptocurrency Prices Data-Visualization
 This Pyhthon and data Science project is all about analyzing and visualization of Bitcoin Cryptocurrency Prices over the years.

 -Extracted live data from yahoo finance and compared it with past data to make future predictions, resulting in an accuracy rate of 95%.